Daily Briefing

 Word of the Year

-You can read the entire news release here.
+You can read about these and other winners in the complete news release here.